pjotrp/bioruby-table/README.md

     bio-table --in-format regex --split-on '\s*,\s*' file
 ```

-To filter out rows that contain certain values
+To filter out rows that contain certain values, i.e., filter on the
+third column that have values less than 0.05 (this is actually the 5th
+column in a tabular file, where the fist column is the row name and
+the others count from zero).

 ```sh
     bio-table table1.csv --num-filter "values[3] <= 0.05"